Skip to main content

 5. File an Alaska Initial Report

 Within the first six months of filing your Alaska Articles of Organization, you’ll file an initial report.
 Your initial report gives the state the names and addresses of your LLC’s owners and/or officers.
-There is no fee for filing your Alaska initial report.
+There is no fee for filing your Alaska Initial Report.
 You can file this report online through Alaska’s online filing system and print out a copy to file by mail or in person.

 Next Steps After Creating Your Alaska LLC